Mukh O Mukhosh

 Mukh O Mukhosh (মুখ ও মুখোশ) was the first Bengali-language feature film to be made in East Pakistan (now Bangladesh).
 It was produced by Iqbal Films and directed by Abdul Jabbar Khan.
+Nuruzzaman (d.
+1975) was the founder producer of Iqbal Films.
 The film was released in East Pakistan on 3 August 1956.
 It was released in Dhaka, Chittagong, Narayanganj, and Khulna.
-The film was a great success as viewers thronged to watch the first film to be made in the region.
+The film was commercially successful as viewers were enticed to watch the first feature film to be made in the region.
 It earned a total of Rs.
 48,000 during its initial run.

 Background

+A film titled Sukumari (The Good Girl) was made in 1928, which is claimed to be the first Bengali-produced short film in the region.
+Also The Last Kiss, a silent feature film, was produced by the Dhaka Nawab family and released in 1931.
+But Mukh O Mukhosh became the first full-feature sound film produced in East Bengal (later East Pakistan and then Bangladesh) region.

-Abdul Jabbar Khan started working on the film in 1953.
-At that time, the film industry in erstwhile East Pakistan was virtually non-existent, and local film theatres screened mostly Urdu films from Lahore, Hindi films from Mumbai, and Bengal films from Kolkata.
-To establish the film making infrastructures, a meeting was held in 1953 where F. Dossani, a West Pakistani film distributor, claimed the local climate was not suitable for film production.
-Khan challenged him and start making the film.
-He went to Kolkata and discussed with Moni Bose, a prominent scriptwriter, to select the story.
+In the early 1950s, the film industry in erstwhile East Bengal was virtually non-existent, and local film theatres screened mostly Urdu films from Lahore, Hindi films from Mumbai, and Bengal films from Kolkata.
+To establish the film-making infrastructures, a meeting was held in 1953, arranged by Abdus Sadek, the then director of East Bengal Bureau of Statistics.
+In the meeting, Fazle Dossani, a West Pakistani film distributor, claimed the local climate was not suitable for film production.
+Khan challenged him and started planning to make a feature film.
+He went to Kolkata and discussed with Moni Bose, a notable Indian scriptwriter, to select the story for the film.
+Q. M. Zaman (d.
+1999), who has worked as an assistant director in films in Kolkata and Mumbai, accompanied him on this trip.
 Khan primarily planned to make the film from the literary works of Kazi Nazrul Islam or Jasimuddin.
-But Bose selected Dakaat (Robbers), a play, and later a novel, written by Khan on a true story of robbery published in newspapers.
+But Bose selected Dakaat (Robbers), a play, and later a novel, written by Khan inspired by a true story of robbery published in newspapers.
 Bose himself wrote the first 3 scenes.
-Khan finished the rest and started working on the films.
-He had to manage all the things, even the film camera, as then there wasn't any in East Pakistan.
-He worked on the film for two years.
-In the absence of any local film production studios, the negatives of the film had to be taken to Lahore for development.
+Khan finished the rest and started working on the film in 1953.